 "There are clinical findings in humans showing that children of alcoholics have a deficit of beta-endorphin compared to average — before they ever take their first drink of alcohol," Grisel said.

-A Personal Mission The study is the latest step in answering the fundamental question Grisel has made her life's work.
+The study is the latest step in answering the fundamental question Grisel has made her life's work.
 "I'm interested in what's different about the brains of people who go on to become drug addicts, before they ever get a drug," Grisel said.

 It's a deeply personal question for the neuroscientist, whose own career was nearly derailed by addiction before it had even begun.
 Grisel struggled with alcohol and drug addiction while in college, and had dropped out and become homeless before entering recovery in her early 20s.
 Spurred at first by a desire to cure her addiction — a motivation she calls arrogant in hindsight — she would go on to finish college and earn her doctorate, concentrating her studies on the neuroscience of addiction.
 She interweaves stories from this experience with insights from her career as a scientist in her upcoming book, Never Enough: The Experience and Neuroscience Of Addiction.
 The mass market, popular science book, slated for publication next year by Doubleday, aims to help readers understand both the science and experience of addiction.